Shubhendu-Maharana/Weather/readme.md

 To get started with the Weather App, follow these steps:
 - Download latest release from Release section of this repo
 - Install as normal apk file

+## Feedback
+Download the app 📱 now on from the Release section and let me know what you think.
+I truly value your feedback and support—it makes a huge difference to me.
+Thank you for taking the time to check out my Weather App project!

+## 👋 Developer
+- Shubhendu Maharana

 ## Contact
 For any questions or feedback, please contact maharanasubhendu3@gmail.com